 Even if you brush and floss regularly, and have regular exams and cleanings, chances are at some point, you will have to deal with missing teeth.
 If you’ve lost one or more teeth, either due to an injury, disease, or simply age, dental implants may be the best option for restoring your smile.

 A dental implant is basically a synthetic root that replaces the root of the tooth that was lost.
 A dental implant is made of titanium, making it 100% bio-compatible and able to readily fuse with the bones in your jaw.
 Once the implant is placed, a crown is attached, permanently fixing it in place, and allowing it to function just like your natural teeth.
-(If you are missing more than one tooth, we also use dental implants to support bridges and dentures.)
+(If you are missing several teeth, we also use dental implants to support bridges and dentures.)

 If you are missing one or more teeth, there’s a good chance you are a candidate for dental implants.
 As long as you are in good health (with no gum disease), and have sufficient bone density in your jaw, a dental implant can be placed.